Start growing Artichokes in mixed borders or the vegetable garden for

 Artichokes, also called Globe Artichokes are one of my favorite vegetables.
 I just love them boiled with a little bit of aioli to dip the leaves into.
-The Globe artichoke plant is also a very attractive ornamental plant with lovely grey foliage.
-I like to integrate them into my perennial or mixed borders.
+Apart from being an easy to grow perennial vegetable these plants are also a very attractive ornamental with lovely grey foliage.
+Because they make a sizeable plant that takes up a lot of space in the veggie garden I like to integrate them into my perennial or mixed borders.
 They make great focal points with their unusual leaves and flowers.

-The globe artichoke comes from the mediterranean.
+The globe artichoke (Cynara cardunculus) comes from the Mediterranean.
 The Greeks and Romans have already been cultivating artichokes there.

-Soil: You need a warm, light soil for artichoke growing.
-Being a Mediterranian plant they dislike heavy soils that are wet in the winter.
+Soil: You need a warm, light soil for artichokes.
+Being a Mediterranean plant they dislike heavy soils that are wet in the winter.

 Artichoke plants can be grown in hardiness zone 7 or above.
 Enrich the soil with plenty of good compost.
 Adding a thick layer of mulch to protect them from frost helps with growing artichokes in colder climates.

 Feeding: Cynara cardunculus is a heavy feeder during the summer.
-Add some fertilizer with plenty of nitrogen during the growing season.
+Add some good compost around the plants at the start of the growing season.